 Q: What are the symptoms of morbillivirus in dolphins?

 A: Cetacean morbillivirus affects the lungs, brain and immune system.
-In the dolphins that tested positive for this virus, many of them had skin, oral, and lung lesions, additionally some had presumptive secondary bacterial or fungal infections.
+In the dolphins that tested positive for this virus, many of them had skin, oral, and lung lesions, additionally some had presumptive secondary bacterial, fungal or parasitic infections.

 Q: How long has cetacean morbillivirus been around?

 A: Cetacean morbillivirus was first detected in the late 1980s/early 1990s in wild dolphin populations when disease outbreaks occurred in the mid-Atlantic and Mediterranean Sea.